jackson-family/he-gave-me-my-ears/content/2012-10-16-surgery-part-1.md

 to be a large compound of medical offices, with no obvious hospital building.
 After driving around for a few minutes, we noticed that one of the offices had an &ldquo;Admissions&rdquo; sign over the entrance.
 But it didn&#x02bc;t look much like a hospital.
-William snagged a parking spot right in front and we headed in to check it out.
+William snagged a parking spot right in front, and we headed in to check it out.

 We found it!
 It was definitely the smallest hospital that I&#x02bc;ve ever been